-The Massachusetts Department of Conservation and Recreation (DCR) is in the midst of undertaking a $25 million dollar renourishment and restoration project at Winthrop Beach.
+The Massachusetts Department of Conservation and Recreation (DCR) is in the midst of undertaking a $25 million shore protection project at Winthrop Beach.
 As anyone who watches TV news weather reports knows, during major storms, Winthrop Beach is routinely subject to overtopping of the seawall and major flooding of Winthrop Shore Drive and surrounding roads and properties.
 DCR’s much-needed shore protection project is designed to better fortify Winthrop Beach against the full force of northeast storms and natural beach erosion.
-The nourishment will also result in an expanded beach area for recreational use.

-The Winthrop Beach Renourishment Project compliments a separate project by expanding a planned salt marsh restoration at DCR’s Rumney Marsh Reservation in Saugus.
-The subsequent project for Rumney Marsh is currently in design and received a funding boost by its connection to the Winthrop project.
-The Ballard Street Marsh Restoration will be undergoing a public review process with a public meeting this spring.
-Work should commence by the summer of 2015.
+The Winthrop Beach Renourishment Project complements a separate project by expanding a planned salt marsh restoration at DCR’s Rumney Marsh Reservation in Saugus.
+The Rumney Marsh restoration project is currently in the design refinement and permitting phase.

 Two Week Look Ahead

-The following work items will be occurring for the project.
+The following work items will begin occurring for the Project.

 You can expect to see these activities over the next two weeks.

 Construction continues to progress in a northerly direction up Winthrop Shore Drive from Beacon Circle.
 The work will continue to move north and includes:

 - Removal of the ocean side sidewalk and curb